Reducing Our environmental impact

 Recycling dialysis machine components

 About 67 percent of conventional dialysis machines are composed of recyclable metals such as copper, aluminum, and steel.
 Often, the plastic, bulbs, and circuit boards can be recycled as well.
 We use environmentally conscious practices to reduce waste from dialysis machines taken out of service after we purchase new ones.
-In 2020, we diverted 107 net tons of metals from landfill by reusing or recycling parts from 2,476 retired machines.
+In 2021, we diverted 126 net tons of plastics and metals from landfills by reusing or recycling parts from 1,453 retired machines.
+This is a 41 percent decrease in retired machines from the previous year due to extending the useful life of a dialysis machine.
 In this process, we're reducing our environmental impact and extending the life of recovered components.

 Recycling sharps containers

-Plastic containers help dialysis clinics safely and efficiently dispose of needles and other sharp objects.
+Plastic containers help dialysis centers safely and efficiently dispose of needles and other sharp objects.
 In the past, these receptacles were filled once, then autoclaved, shredded, and sent to landfills, releasing thousands of pounds of carbon into the atmosphere as they decayed.
 We shifted to reusable sharps containers, which can be emptied, washed, disinfected, and reused up to 600 times.
-In 2020, we reused 1,331,312 containers, eliminating 2,452,236 pounds of waste and preventing 1,397,775 pounds of carbon emissions.
+In 2021, we reused 1,263,000 containers, eliminating 1,162 tons of waste and preventing 400 tons of carbon emissions.

 using paper cups

-Dialysis centers use up to 30 million small cups per year to distribute patient medications.
-Previously, our centers used plastic cups, which would sit in landfills and release toxic gasses during decomposition, a process that can take 450 years.
-By switching to paper cups — which decompose 15 times faster than plastic and pose less of a threat to air and water — we reduced the use of plastic cups by 5.8 million in 2020, and we estimate a potential reduction of 46 million per year with the program implemented company-wide.
+Dialysis centers use more than 30 million small cups per year to distribute patient medications, and in years past our centers used plastic cups.
+By switching to paper cups — which decompose 15 times faster than plastic and pose less of a threat to air and water — we reduce the use of plastic cups.
+During 2021 all centers moved to paper cups, resulting in a decrease of more than 12 million plastic cups.

 REUSABLE MIRCERA SHIPPERS

 Mircera is an agent used to treat anemia associated with chronic kidney disease and is an important component of the dialysis process.
-In years past, plastic containers used to ship Mircera were disposed of after a single-use, creating unnecessary amounts of waste.
-We’ve since changed to a reusable container that is now emptied, returned, cleaned, and put back into circulation.
+In years past, Styrofoam containers with ice packs were used to ship Mircera and disposed of after a single use, creating unnecessary amounts of waste.
+We’ve since changed to a reusable container that is emptied, returned, cleaned, and put back into circulation.
 Not only does this create a sustainable cycle, but it also creates less work for our employees and reduces the cost of Mircera shippers.
-By moving to reusable containers for Mircera, we kept 38,911 plastic containers out of landfills.
+By moving to reusable containers for Mircera, we kept more than 29,600 plastic containers out of landfills in 2021.

 RECYCLING BLUE DRUMS

 Our dialysis centers use 55-gallon blue drums for NaturaLyte® and Citrasate®, two concentrates needed for blood filtration.
 For several years, our centers have sent empty containers back with the delivery driver after a new shipment.
-Once returned to the warehouse, drums undergo a quality check and are refilled for another use.
-In 2020, more than 130,000 drums were returned for reuse over the course of the year.
+Once returned to the warehouse, they undergo a quality check, get cleaned, and refilled for another use.
+In 2021, more than 141,300 drums were returned for reuse over the course of the year.

 RECYCLING CARDBOARD AND PLASTIC

-All corporate responsibility data is from 2020 unless otherwise noted.
+All sustainability data is from Fresenius Medical Care North America for 2021 unless otherwise noted.